prestonharberts/fedora-40-configuration/docs/games/retroarch.md

   - Video: vulkan
 - Video
   - Output
-    - FPU Index: Confirm that it is using your primary GPU
+    - GPU Index: Confirm that it is using your primary GPU
   - Fullscreen Mode
     - Start in Fullscreen Mode: On
-  - Scaling
-    - Aspect Ratio: Choose monitor aspect ratio
 - Input
   - Confirm Quit: Off
   - Menu Controls